-Based on the primary purpose of a quality control system, which is to reasonably ensure the quality of audit engagements, all audit firms are required to establish such a system effectively and efficiently, depending on the size and characteristics of each audit firm, so that the QC system can effectively work in individual audit engagements.
-Specifically, the CEO and PICOQC of audit firms should understand the purpose and importance of the quality control system, and take the initiative in ensuring that each professional in a firm understands that the primary purpose of the QC system is to spread measures to improve the quality of audit throughout the entire organization, and monitors its effects at all times.
+Based on the adequate awareness of the primary purpose of a quality control system, which is to reasonably ensure the quality of audit engagements, all audit firms are required to establish and implement such a system effectively and efficiently, depending on the size and characteristics of each audit firm, so that the QC system can effectively work in individual audit engagements.
+Specifically, the CEO and PICOQC of audit firms should aware the purpose and importance of the quality control system, take the initiative in ensuring that whole personnel in a firm understand the primary purpose of the QC system, disseminate measures to improve the quality of audit throughout the entire organization, and monitors their effects at all times.

-The content and scope of quality control policies and procedures stipulated by an audit firm are affected by various factors, such as the size and composition of professionals at the firm, the characteristics of management, and whether the firm belongs to a global network.
-In light of this, the CEO and PICOQC of audit firms should establish appropriate QC environment according to the size and characteristics of their firm and appropriately maintain the system by reviewing it as needed.
+The content and scope of quality control policies and procedures stipulated by an audit firm are affected by various factors, such as the size and composition of personnel at the firm, the characteristics of management, and whether the firm belongs to a global network.
+In light of this, the CEO and PICOQC of audit firms should establish appropriate QC system according to the size and characteristics of their firm and appropriately maintain the system by revising it as needed.

-1. Initiatives to Improve Performance
+1. Efforts to Improve Operation

-Although large-sized audit firms have established QC systems as a formality, it is believed that there are certain deficiencies in the effectiveness of quality control, including the administration of the system.
+Although large-sized audit firms have established QC systems as a formality, it is assumed that there are certain deficiencies in the effectiveness of quality control, including the implementation of the system.
 Therefore, the CPAAOB inspects, in particular, whether the firm is making effective efforts to improve its operations, instead of those merely as a formality, against deficiencies identified in the previous CPAAOB inspection or QC review at periodic inspections.

-Specifically, the CPAAOB checks the status of cause analysis of the deficiencies identified in the past and the status of measures to improve operations, such as measures based on the status of analysis, as well as the effectiveness of the firm's improvement efforts by verifying individual audit engagements.
-In the case where issues are identified in the measures to improve operations, the CPAAOB seeks to identify the operational and structural issues that might be the cause of such insufficiency, and inspects the effectiveness of the remediation measures carried out by the firm.
+Specifically, the CPAAOB verifies the effectiveness of the firm's improvement efforts by checking the status of cause analysis of the deficiencies identified in the past and the status of the implementation of remediations based on it, and by examining individual audit engagements.
+In the case where issues are identified in the measures to improve operations, the CPAAOB examines the effectiveness of the remediation measures carried out by the firm through the process such as seeking problems on the operation management system that are the cause of issues.

-At large-sized audit firms, remediation measures for deficiencies identified in the CPAAOB inspections and QC reviews may be planned under the initiative of the QC division at the headquarters, and disseminate them to engagement teams through training and notifications, after which each engagement team then responds through the revision of audit procedures based on the risks of each audited company.
-Efforts are being made to further instill improvement efforts by relocating quality control organizations from the head office to divisions closer to the audit frontline.
+At large-sized audit firms, remediation measures for deficiencies identified in the CPAAOB inspections and QC reviews may be planned under the initiative of the QC division at the headquarters, and disseminate them to engagement teams through training and notifications.
+After which each engagement team then takes measures such as revising its actual audit procedures based on the risks of each audited company.
+Also, efforts under which main roles of quality control were relocated from the head office to divisions closer to the audit frontline to further instill improvement measures are observed.

 However, the CPAAOB inspection revealed that organized improvement measures were not necessarily sufficient at different levels within the firm, including divisions and partners.
-For example, cases have been noted in which cooperation between the head office and divisions was inadequate or in which efforts to make operational improvements had not sufficiently taken hold at divisions and regional offices where the lineup of staff rarely changes due to a lack of exchange of personnel with other divisions, etc. Other cases noted included ones where there was a lack of organizational support from the head office and divisions for taking actions in important areas of audits where no significant changes in the situation were noted.
+For example, cases have been noted in which cooperation between the head office and divisions was inadequate or in which efforts to make operational improvements had not sufficiently taken hold at divisions and regional offices where staff assignment is not flexible due to a lack of exchange of personnel with other divisions, etc. Other cases, such as a case in which organizational support from the head office and divisions concerning the response to the important audit areas where no significant change had occurred was not sufficiently provided, were identified.